GoogleCloudPlatform/cloud-opensource-java/library-best-practices/README.md

 fundamentally altering them, but there may be tweaks and additions until it is declared "Stable."

+- [Glossary](glossary.md): Terms used in the best practices and other places in cloud-opensource-java.

 - [JLBP-1](JLBP-1.md): Minimize dependencies
 - [JLBP-2](JLBP-2.md): Minimize API surface
 - [JLBP-3](JLBP-3.md): Use Semantic versioning